Emmerdale: 1972–1985: Emmerdale Farm

-1986–1992: Revamp and becoming a major British soap
+1986–1999: Revamp and becoming a major British soap

 In the late 1980s, a new production team headed by executive producer Keith Richardson was brought in, and the show's focus moved to the nearby village of Beckindale, with more dramatic storylines such as Pat Sugden's 1986 car crash and the 1988 Crossgill fire.
 By 1988, the show had been moved to an evening time slot in all ITV regions.
 Emmerdale Farm also began broadcasting episodes year-round that year.
 Reflecting its change in focus, the title was changed to Emmerdale on 14 November 1989.
 Coinciding with the title change was the introduction of the wealthy Tate family, bringing with them racier storylines.
 Under Richardson, the soap's popularity gradually began to improve.
 Richardson produced the programme for 24 years, overseeing its transformation from a minor, daytime, rural drama into a major prime time UK soap opera.

-By 1993, Emmerdale was into its third decade on the air and December 1993 saw a major turning point in the show's history, when an episode featured a plane crashing into the village of Beckindale, killing four main characters, giving Emmerdale its highest-ever audience of 18 million and marked its "graduation" into a major prime time soap opera.
+By 1993, Emmerdale was into its third decade on the air and December 1993 saw a major turning point in the show's history, when an episode featured a plane crashing into the village of Beckindale, killing four main characters, giving Emmerdale its highest-ever audience of 18 million and marking its transformation into a major prime time soap opera.
 The plane crash "allowed the writers to get rid of much dead wood, and reinvent the soap virtually from scratch," which included survivors changing the village name from "Beckindale" to "Emmerdale".
 The production team had continually had issues with the fictional village's geography, but they found that the plane crash allowed them to introduce a village that had continuity.
 Since the plane crash, Emmerdale has had increasingly dramatic storylines and glamorous characters.
 In 1994, former Coronation Street producer Mervyn Watson was hired to inject more humour into the show.
 New long-term characters, such as the Windsor and Dingle families, were also introduced in the 1990s.
 The Tates became the soap's leading family during the decade.